sebastinez/radicle-upstream/CONTRIBUTE.md

 learn more about it [here][ghf].

-We also accept contributions through [Upstream Patches][up], our first version of Pull Request in Upstream.
+We also accept contributions through [Upstream Patches][up], our first version of Pull Requests in Upstream.
 Learn more about the contribution flow [here][cbf].
 For us to see you've contributed a Patch we need to [add your Radicle ID as a remote][ar] to our repo, you can either add it to the [Remotes to track issue][rtr] or email it to [julien@monadic.xyz][mt].